- Setting the plot type for heatmap

 - Setting the heatmap coloring range

-- Controlling data scaling for the heatmap visualization and statistics
+- Data scaling for the heatmap visualization and statistics: raw vs transformed

 - Mousing over a heatmap square shows the underlying data